swang/mpq/README.md

 ## example

-- currently only the -t parameter of mpyq is supported so after installing, run the bin `mpqjs` with the -t parameter and include a filename like so:
+- currently only the -I parameter of mpyq is supported so after installing, run the bin `mpqjs` with the -I parameter and include a filename like so:

 `mpqjs -I [filename]`